Taiwanese master Edward Yang

 The following day Ting Ting learns why Fatty was so insulting and upset:

-he is arrested for murdering Lili's lover.
-Fatty was having an affair with
+he is arrested for murdering Lili's lover (an English teacher who was having

 This is the "real life" that Fatty was talking about.
 Ting Ting still lives

 in a world of dreams (just like Sherry used to).